clirdlf/ndsa.org/new-members.md

 - Contact your [working group co-chairs](/working-groups/) to learn more about how to get involved in a specific group or activity.
 - Offer to help take meeting minutes (this is always truly appreciated!).
 - Help with small or large tasks to accomplish working group goals.
 - Chat with your fellow members via the listserv - ask questions, tell us about your projects, introduce yourself!
-You will be added to the listserv upon joining the NDSA, and can always view the archives [here](http://lists.clir.org/scripts/wa-CLIR.exe?A0=NDSA-ALL)
+You will be added to the listserv upon joining the NDSA, and can always access it [here](http://lists.clir.org/scripts/wa-CLIR.exe?A0=NDSA-ALL)
 - Encourage your co-workers to get involved.

 ## Have an idea for a project or activity?